Our Process

 14. Is Social Media Censorship Justified?

-• Persuade your readers on whether social media platforms should have the right to censor or restrict certain content, discussing freedom of speech and the potential for harm.
+• Discuss freedom of speech and potential harm to persuade your readers that social media platforms should have the right to censor or restrict certain content.

 15. Should the United States Adopt Universal Healthcare?